ShamylZakariya/Surfacer/Surfacer/NOTES.md

 When a dynamic shape has stopped moving, if I zoom in really close, it disappears, as if the spatial index culling alg stops working.
 If I move it a smidge, culling starts working again.
 - REPRO: Cut a shape, move it, let it stop moving on its own.
 Zoom in real close.
 Pop, it's gone.
 Zoom back out, give it a wee toss, culling works again.
 	This might only happen for items FAR from the origin.
 And this would be the same bug as we saw with the camera controller.
 Doing a length squared test to see if I need to call moved() - might be smarter to just do taxi dist abs() on the dx dy

+## NOTES
+Contour where the last vertex == the first cause tons of problems. util::simplify will automatically remove that last vertex for me in the process of simplification.